pyOpenSci/python-package-guide/tests/run-tests.md

 There are three types of tools that will make is easier to setup and run your tests in various environments:

 1. A **test framework**, is a package that provides a particular syntax and set of tools for _both writing and running your tests_.
 Some test frameworks also have plugins that add additional features such as evaluating how much of your code the tests cover.
 Below you will learn about the **pytest** framework which is one of the most commonly used Python testing frameworks in the scientific ecosystem.
 Testing frameworks are essential but they only serve to run your tests.
-They don't provide a way to easily run tests across Python versions without additional automation tools (see automation tools below).
+These frameworks don't provide a way to easily run tests across Python versions without the aid of additional automation tools.
 2. **Automation tools** allow you to automate running workflows such as tests in specific ways using user-defined commands.
 For instance it's useful to be able to run tests across different Python versions with a single command.
 Tools such as [**nox**](https://nox.thea.codes/en/stable/index.html) and [**tox**](https://tox.wiki/en/latest/index.html) also allow you to run tests across Python versions.
 However, it will be difficult to test your build on different operating systems using only nox and tox - this is where continuous integration (CI) comes into play.
 3. **Continuous Integration (CI):** is the last tool that you'll need to run your tests.
 CI will not only allow you to replicate any automated builds you create using nox or tox to run your package in different Python environments.
 It will also allow you to run your tests on different operating systems (Windows, Mac and Linux).
 [We discuss using CI to run tests here](tests-ci).